aistairc/BENNERD/README.md

 #### Categorical Performances Based on All Categories

 We show the categorical performances of NER model trained on [ClinicalCovid BERT](https://github.com/manueltonneau/covid-berts) over the [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.
+Along with categorical performances on precision, recall, and F1-score, we also show the numbers of **#TPs** can be denoted as number of true positive outcomes where the model correctly preditcs the positive category, **#Preds** as number of predicted entities, and **#Golds** as number of gold entites of each category.

     ----------------------------------------------------------------------------------------------
     Label                               Precision   Recall   F1-score(%)   #TPs    #Preds   #Golds